 If you have followed everything and can successfully apply the right Custom settings to the right problems, the print quality you are getting out of your printer should improve by leaps and bounds.
 If you indeed experiment a lot with Cura 3D after reading this article, we would love to hear about your experience – fails, successes and everything in the middle.

 While we have tried to cover the most important settings in this tutorial, we left many not-so-commonly used settings out.
 Cura 3D has more than 100 hidden Custom settings – we use only about 40 in our day to day printing.
 We hope that once you start experimenting with the commonly used Cura settings, you will dare to go beyond and try out the other hidden settings.
 This entire process of optimizing settings to squeeze every bit of quality out of the printer is challenging, fun and addictive!

-License: The text of "2019 Cura Tutorial – Deep Inside the Cura 3D Slicer Software" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2020 Cura Tutorial: Master Cura Slicer Software Settings" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.